 - Amazon Virtual Private Cloud (Amazon VPC)

-- Controlled technical information regulated by DoD Directive 5230.24.
+You may not use the U-M offering of AWS with controlled technical information regulated by DoD Directive 5230.24.
 This includes technical information with military or space application that is subject to controls on access, use, reproduction, modification, performance, display, release, disclosure, or dissemination.
 For more information, contact the university Export Controls Officer.

 Social Security numbers should only be used where required by law or where they are essential for university business processes.
 Information Assurance (IA) can help you explore appropriate storage locations or work with you to appropriately encrypt the data if those alternatives will not work for you.
 (Contact IA via the ITS Service Center.)